 "We all have a clear sense of what it is like to second-guess something, but who would have thought that this type of behavior could be so profoundly affected by one gene?"

-“We all have a clear sense of what it is like to second-guess something, but who would have thought that this type of behavior could be so profoundly affected by one gene?” says Cornelia Stacher- Hörndli, PhD, neurobiologist and co-author.
+“We all have a clear sense of what it is like to second-guess something, but who would have thought that this type of behavior could be so profoundly affected by one gene?” says Cornelia Stacher- Hörndli, PhD, who was the study's co-first author with Alicia Ravens, a graduate student in Shepherd's lab.
 “This raises the question, are other cognitive biases under genetic control?”

 To the human eye, a mouse’s life seems pretty simple.
 When placed in a naturalistic setting in Gregg’s lab, they left home, explored their surroundings, searched for food, ate a little, and made stops back home in between.
 But the view looked quite different after a machine learning algorithm deconstructed their journeys.